rberenguel/mikado/README.md

 4.  **Leveling Up:** When a player levels up, the complexity of the figures increases by adding an extra line.
 The 60-second timer is also reset, rewarding the player for their speed and accuracy.
 5.  **Game Over:** The game ends when the 60-second timer runs out.
 The final score is displayed, and the player can choose to start over.
 6.  **Pause:** The player can tap the timer at any point to pause the game.
 Tapping the pause screen resumes the game.

+### For N-back

+2.  **Seeding:** `N` figures are going to be shown until you are asked to answer anything.
+3.  **Matching:** Once you can answer, you should remember the figure N steps before and decide if it's the same or not.
+You have a limited time to choose.
+4.  **Leveling Up:** As above.
+5.  **Game over, pause**: As above, although pause does not stop all transition timers.
+Assume your game might be over if you pause.

 ## Technologies & Acknowledgements